yihsuant/yihsuant.blog.source/birthday/index.md

 ### Hi, Yihsuan

-Today is your birthday, Wishing you a be beautiful day full of love and happiness.
+Today is your rebirth's day, Wishing you a be beautiful day full of love and happiness.

-It will also opening a new year. a fabulous new life. your rebirth's day.
+It will also opening a new year. a fabulous new life is coming.
 You must be legendary.

-Of course, as well as wish we have more and more growth and wisdom, it’s will also be legendary.
+Of course, as well as wish we have more growth and wisdom, it’s will also be legendary.

 [ins]: https://www.instagram.com//

-### Recent me
+### Recent wish

 <!-- <img src="/images/how/how_logo3.jpg" width="500" /img> -->
 <img src="/images/tools/happybirthday1.jpg" width="500" /img>